dczysz/gramlet/README.md

 2. Open Instagram
 3. View a photo or video
 4. Click on bookmarklet to open a new tab with the full size jpg
-    * Right-click and save image as
+    * Right-click and save image as to download